P-Worthington/bwc-portfolio-project/README.md

 ## Validator Testing
 This project was tested using the W3C CSS tester https://jigsaw.w3.org/css-validator/validator and resulted in no errors.
 It was ran through the W3C HTML tester https://validator.w3.org/#validate_by_input which resulted in no errors for all pages.
 At the time of writing (26/05/2024) there are a number of errors within the sign-up.html document when validating by direct input these generally take the form of unclosed and stray tags.
 I have attempted to rectify these to no avail, and will continue to try prior to submission.

+## Accessability Testing
+The Lighthouse feature was used to assess accessibility of the BWC website.
+This scored accessibility best practices and SCO

 ### Deployment
 The BWC site was deployed using GitHub using the following steps:
     On the settings section of the repository locate the pages section with the code and automation branch.